sohamsshah/insight-jainism/docs/Scriptures/Triloksar/part3.md

 ### 4. Jyotishlok Adhikaar

-This Adhikaar is basically what the modern science names as "Astronomy".
-Some other Mithyatva beliefs also have added "Astrology" aspect to it.
+This Adhikaar is basically what the modern science names as **"Astronomy"**.
+Some other Mithyatva (blind and false) beliefs also have added **"Astrology"** aspect to it.

 Jainism totally focusses on Science and Logic and of course Maths.
 Whatever the Sarvyagyadev has told in Samavasharan, via these Scriptures - we are able to understand.

-In this Adhikaar topics such as:
+In this Adhikaar, the **fascinating astronimal and cosmology topics** such as:

 - The Akritrim Jinaalayas in Jyotish Lok
 - Details about the Dweep-Samudra Structure of Madhya-lok and related calculations